Muncie Indiana

 Contrary to popular legend, the city's early name of Munsee Town is derived from the "Munsee" clan of Lenape people, the white settlers' name for a group of Native Americans whose village was once situated along the White River.
 There is no evidence that a mythological Chief Munsee ever existed. ("Munsee" means a member of or one of their languages.[citation needed])

 In 1818, the area's native tribes ceded their lands to the federal government under the terms of the Treaty of St. Mary's and agreed to move farther west by 1821.
-New settlers began to arrive in what became Delaware County, Indiana, about 1820, shortly before the area's public lands were formally opened for purchase.
+New settlers began to arrive in what became Delaware County, Indiana, c.
+1820, shortly before the area's public lands were formally opened for purchase.
 The small trading village of Munsee Town, renamed Muncietown, was selected as the Delaware County seat and platted in 1827.
 On January 13, 1845, Indiana's governor signed legislation passed by the Indiana General Assembly to shorten the town's name to Muncie.
 Soon, a network of roads connected Muncie to nearby towns, adjacent counties, and to other parts of Indiana.
 The Indianapolis and Bellefontaine Railroad, the first to arrive in Muncie in 1852, provided the town and the surrounding area with access to larger markets for its agricultural production, as well as a faster means of transporting people and goods into and out of the area.

 Muncie incorporated as a town on December 6, 1854, and became an incorporated city in 1865.
 John Brady was elected as the city's first mayor.
 Muncie's early utility companies also date to the mid-1860s, including the city's waterworks, which was established in 1865.